Agricultural Education and Studies (AGEDS)

 Credits: 1.
 Contact Hours: Lecture 1.

-Prereq: College Director Permission for Course
+Prereq: College Registration Approver Permission for Course

 Introduction to leadership in agriculture and the life sciences, problem solving applied to current case studies, global perspective required by leaders, and designing programs to respond to societal needs in the agricultural and life sciences.
 (Typically Offered: Fall)